Sensational mass trial shines a dark light on rape culture in France

 Last year, French authorities registered 114,000 victims of sexual violence, including more than 25,000 reported rapes.
 But experts say most rapes go unreported due to a lack of tangible evidence: About 80% of women don’t press charges, and 80% of the ones who do see their case dropped before it is investigated.

-In stark contrast, the trial of Dominique Pelicot and his 50 co-defendants has been unique in its scope, nature and openness to the public at the victim’s insistence.
+In stark contrast, the trial has been unique in its scope, nature and openness to the public at the victim’s insistence.

 After a store security guard caught Pelicot shooting video up unsuspecting women’s skirts in 2020, police searched his home and found thousands of pornographic photos and videos on his phone, laptop and USB stick.
 Dominique Pelicot later said he had recorded and stored the sexual encounters of each of his guests, and neatly organized them in separate files.